Ankit404butfound/PyWhatKit/CONTRIBUTING.md

 ### Provide Support on Issues

 Helping out other users with their questions is a really awesome way of contributing to any community.
-It's not uncommon for most of the issues on an open source projects being support-related questions by users trying to understand something they ran into, or find their way around a known bug.
 If you can help out someone please go ahead for it. 🙂